Tatsu1020/self-supervised-dutch-dysarthria-asr/README.md

 <sup>4</sup>The models can be downloaded from [here](https://drive.google.com/file/d/13p8o2pmzeZTEaoTip6a0xxfgQoaoIWiI/view?usp=sharing).
 Please unzip it locally under the root of the repository.

 ## Requirements
-1. Please install [Fairseq library](https://github.com/facebookresearch/fairseq) beforehand.
-For the library installation, please follow the original repo instruction.
+1. Install [Fairseq library](https://github.com/facebookresearch/fairseq).
+For the library installation, follow the original repo instruction.
 Once you have installed the library, modify the file `\fairseq\fairseq\tasks\audio_pretraining.py` to avoid the error due to the parameters mismatch.
-Please add the following scripts to the file.
+Add the following scripts to the file.

 ```
 # copied from fine-tuning cfg